 "This Gidget?"
 Chuck said.

 "Not much.
 It was quite a night, I can tell you that, Chuckie."

 "The man's not petite, you know.
 When I got up this morning I felt a bit like a piece of pita bread."

-June later said that Gidget saw no problem with letting Chuck keep his arms.
+June later said Gidget saw no problem with letting Chuck keep his arms.
 New relationships always involve compromise, Gidget said, new stories blending comfortably into old frameworks.
 He didn't, he said, want to make her ex-husband sad, particularly since, in the spirit of modern times, they had decided to keep him around.
-Gidget, using new canvas, aluminum tubing, and rivets, even built a backpack to hold Chuck so that they could take him along to museums, restaurants, dance clubs, outdoor festivals, church socials, and lectures at the university down the road, all those things June had wanted to do for such a long time.
+Gidget, using new canvas, aluminum tubing, and rivets, even built a backpack to hold Chuck so they could take him along to museums, restaurants, dance clubs, outdoor festivals, church socials, and lectures at the university down the road, all those things June had wanted to do for such a long time.